Quebec deficit shrinks as province shows strong pandemic rebound | CBC News

 Quebec deficit shrinks as province shows strong pandemic rebound

-Quebec announces $10.7B in spending toward cost of living, health care, daycare costs, labour shortage
+Quebec announces $10.7B in spending toward cost of living, health care, daycare, labour shortage

 Quebec's economic future is brighter than expected with the post-pandemic deficit expected to be $6.8 billion for this fiscal year — about $5.4 billion less than forecast in March — according to the government's latest economic update.